 Jecorey+Arthur+(Photograph+by+Marty+Pearl).jpg

 In 2020 Jecorey was elected to the Louisville Metro Council.
-Since joining, Arthur has sponsored and passed over 150 pieces of legislation to address homelessness, poverty, discrimination, violence, and more.
+During his term, he sponsored and passed over 150 pieces of legislation to address homelessness, poverty, discrimination, violence, and more.

 kriech-higdon-photo-9508.jpg

-Jecorey Arthur is a teacher, musician, and activist from the West End of Louisville, KY.
+Jecorey Arthur is an educator, creator, and agitator from the West End of Louisville, KY.

-While currently a professor of music, sociology, and activism at the Historically Black College and University Simmons College of Kentucky, Arthur has served students of all ages in diverse settings that include schools, libraries, community centers, parks, prisons, detention centers and Boys & Girls Clubs.
-He has presented at conferences and colleges throughout America and overseas during a cultural exchange with England’s De Montfort University.
-He has certifications in Human Subject Research and Quality Matters (QM) Teaching Online, and a Bachelor's of Music Education and Master's of Arts in Teaching from the University of Louisville.
-During his tenure at Simmons College of Kentucky he has used community-based participatory action research on various projects including the Kerner Commission 2.0's Black Asset Mapping in collaboration with Kentucky State University and Universal Basic Neighborhoods (UBN) in collaboration with the University of Louisville.
+A professor at the Historically Black College and University (HBCU) Simmons College of Kentucky, Arthur has dedicated his life to education, serving students of all ages in schools, libraries, parks, community centers, detention centers, prisons, and Boys & Girls Clubs.
+He has also trained other educators, presenting at conferences and colleges across the U.S. and overseas at England’s De Montfort University.
+He holds certifications in Human Subject Research and Quality Matters (QM) Teaching Online, along with a Bachelor's in Music Education and a Master's in Teaching from the University of Louisville.
+At Simmons, he has taught music, sociology, and activism while leading community-based participatory action research on projects such as the Kerner Commission 2.0’s Black Asset Mapping and Universal Basic Neighborhoods.